 After spending 37 years in Research and Development in the Medical Device industry, I retired in 2010.
 I am married to Kathy Megroz-Foley, a licensed clinical social worker.
 We have two adult daughters.
 During the good weather you can usually find me on my bicycle, being frustrated on the golf course, or spending time at the ocean.
 I look forward to continuing my faith journey here at Christ Church - particularly with the many good people that I've met since I've arrived.

-The Reverend José Cantos, Deacon
+The Reverend José Cantos, Priest

 The Reverend Lew McCrum, Deacon (Retired)

 I accepted my calling to the diaconate from Christ Church and was ordained in 1990.
 I retired in 2008.
 I had been involved in particular in the coordination and training of chalice bearers and lay eucharistic ministers.
 I also shared in the visitation of the sick, shut-ins and hospitalized parishioners.
 Since retirement I still participate in services when needed.

 Andrew Van Buskirk